Understanding Food Intolerance and Sensitivities Plus Easy Substitutes

 Try this recipe for Edamame Beans with Ponzu Dressing for a quick, easy and healthy dose of protein.

 Ever experienced ‘bar rash’ after drinking wine or other alcohols?
 If you don’t know what bar rash is, you’re fortunate enough to have never picked up bizarre blotchy red skin after drinking too much vino.
 But if you have, then you most likely have a sensitivity to sulphites, which are commonly contained in wine, dried fruit, beer and apple cider.

 Organic wines and biodynamic wines will contain lower levels of sulphites but it’s important to note that wines naturally contain sulphites.
 Sulphites are often used in food production to preserve foods, so keep a lookout on your labels when buying your groceries.

 The list of food types that cause sensitivities and intolerances is pretty broad, and while the most common perpetrators have been mentioned, there are still numerous food groups that people may be allergic/sensitive to like caffeine, fructose and MSG.
-If you display recurring symptoms as mentioned in the article, it would be best to seek medical advice to find out the best route for you and your tum.
+If you display recurring symptoms, as mentioned in this article, it would be best to seek medical advice to find out the best route for you and your tum.

 Check out some of our dairy-free recipes for inspiration.

 Hungry for more?
 Subscribe to our Newsletter